-- Embrace new channels.
+- Embrace new channels of programmatic advertising.
 Before you set up a retargeting campaign find out alternative channels that your audiences visit most often and launch a campaign on them.

 - Offer a discount.
 Think through your offer to engage the audience better - choose engaging formats or offer a discount.

 - Experiment with formats.
 Test various ad formats to find those that will work optimally.
-Change the location of the CTA, the picture, or wording (only one element at a time) and then see which combination works best.
+Change the location of the CTA, the picture, or the wording (only one element at a time), and then see which combination works best.

 - Adjust creatives to the channel.
 Launching a campaign across new channels, let’s say mobile, don’t forget to adapt the dimensions of your creatives accordingly to enable a highly converting advertising programmatic experience.

-You can create a remarketing list for your campaigns in Google Analytics or using any other third-party tool designed for it.
+You can create a remarketing list for your campaigns in Google Analytics or use any other third-party data tool designed for it.
 Likewise, you can just re-use the same segment of users you were targeting in your previous campaigns on DSP.
-Let’s review the process step by step.

-When you create a retargeting campaign on DSP it means that an ad platform will allow you to deliver the ads to those audiences who previously been targeted by your campaign or visited your website.
-Setting up such a campaign won’t be much different from the average ad campaign setup.
-The only thing that will be different is that you will choose the existing audience segment in the settings.
+When you create a retargeting campaign on a DSP, it means that an ad platform will allow you to deliver the ads in real time to audiences that have previously been targeted by your campaign or who have visited your website.

-In order to create a retargeting campaign on SmartyAds DSP you need to:
+In order to create a retargeting programmatic ad campaign on SmartyAds DSP you need to:

-If you already have audiences from previous campaigns you should select the button the says “retargeting” and then select the audience from the list.
+If you already have audiences from previous campaigns you should select the button that says “retargeting” and then select the audience from the list.